 Uses high-energy rays (like x-rays) to kill cancer cells.

 Uses one or more drugs to kill cancer cells.
-It can be given in many ways, such as an IV line into the vein or as a pill that you swallow.
+It can be given in many ways, such as an intravenous (IV) line into the vein or as a pill that you swallow.
 See how KEYTRUDA compares to chemotherapy.

 Uses medicines that target and disrupt certain parts of the cancer cell and the signals that are needed for cancer to grow and spread.